Stomach and Oesophageal Cancers

 This is a type of drug treatment that attacks specific features of cancer cells to stop the cancer growing and spreading.

-HER2 (human epidermal growth factor receptor 2) is a protein that causes cancer cells to grow uncontrollably.
+HER2 (human epidermal growth factor receptor 2) is a protein that causes cancer cells to grow.
 If you have HER2 positive advanced stomach or gastro-oesophageal junction cancer, you may be given a targeted therapy drug called trastuzumab.
 This drug destroys the HER2 positive cancer cells or slows their growth.
 Trastuzumab is given with chemotherapy every three weeks through a drip into a vein.

 Another targeted therapy drug called ramucirumab aims to reduce the blood supply to a tumour to slow or stop its growth.
 It has been approved to treat advanced stomach or gastro-oesophageal junction cancer that has not responded to chemotherapy.
-Ramucirumab is not subsidised on the PBS so it is expensive (as at October 2019).

 Side effects of targeted therapy